 The Palazzo dei Governatori was built from a tower, built in 1380 by a Genoese nobleman, Leonello Lomellino.
 This tower, the bastion, which gave its name to the city, was located in a strategic place, on the promontory overlooking the loop of Porto Cardo, and was quickly transformed into a castle, an organ of more important defense than a simple watchtower.
 The castle became the permanent residence of the governors of Genoa in Corsica only at the end of the 15th century.

 The extreme diversity of his collections makes a visit to the museum an essential step in discovering the city with which he dialogues.

-Its permanent thematic journey allows you to discover an unexpected Corsica both by the richness of its artistic production and by the modernity of its economy.
+Its permanent thematic journey allows you to discover an unexpected Corsica both by the richness of its artistic production and through the modernity of its economy.

-Representations of the city, reconstructions of interiors or architectural elements from the houses of notables of the seventeenth century coexist with the symbols of Genoese governance and portraits of the main captains of industry in Corcica in the nineteenth century.
+Representations of the city, reconstructions of interiors, or architectural elements from the houses of notables of the seventeenth century coexist with the symbols of Genoese governance and portraits of the main captains of industry in Corsica in the nineteenth century.